DanielCalvo/studies/Book_notes/gtd.md

 Horizon 5: Purpose and principles
 - Big picture.
 Why does your company exist?
 Why do you exist?
 - What really matters to you, no matter what?

+## Notes taken with speech-to-text while listening to the ebook
+- David Allen stresses the importance of a weekly review in which you go through all of your projects.
+- Development an image of how you would like to be and visualize it
+- It's important to realize when you fall out of a productive loop and develop the skill to get back to it quickly again
+- When you have a given project, write it down, review it once a week and be very clear about the outcome.
+That's the first part of the puzzle
+- The next question you have to ask is what is the next action to get from here to there?

+Uh oh, it seems I don't know the successful outcome to many of my own projects

+- He says to ask yourself: What's the successful outcome, what's the next action?
+- David Allen recommends having a list of things to do when you are low on energy

+- David suggests going through it and defining every single possible action on every project that you have.
+- Is it possible to define next actions and someday maybe is inside the context of a project?

+- At least 40 projects might be normal
+- Focusing focusing (?) on your project list getting things done fast this six some things are discussion of the different feet levels you can create objectives for
+- Dave says that if you want to be successful, pay attention to success.
+Don't just imagine success, imagine Wild success.
+- Dave says to imagine yourself for you want to be even if you don't have the foggiest idea of how you get there.
+Imagine the outcome even if you don't know how to get it.
+- If you have to defend your project in front of somebody else put it in their terms, not yours.
+- Write an article about yourself 6 months in the future describing what wild success would look like